-SSE (server-side encryption) allows transmission of highly confidential and sensitive data by offering protection to the messages present in the queues with the help of Amazon key management service.
+SSE (server-side encryption) allows the transmission of highly confidential and sensitive data by offering protection to the messages present in the queues with the help of Amazon's key management service

 In SQS, every buffered request is processed independently ie. each request is scaled transparently to handle the increase in load without any explicit instructions.

 SQS locks the user messages when it is being processed so that various producers can send messages to various receivers and receivers could receive messages from multiple recipients at the same time.

-Amazon SQS offers two types of queues - standard and FIFO queue for different application requirements.
+Amazon SQS offers two types of queues - standard and FIFO queues for different application requirements.

 A user can create unlimited SQS queues processing an unlimited number of messages in any region.

 Messages payload can be of a maximum 256Kb size in any format.
 Each 64KB of a payload is considered as 1 request, hence, a single API call with 256KB payload is considered as 4 requests.
 If a user wants to send a message having a size larger than 256KB, he can use Amazon SQS extended client library for Java.